Online Learning: A Modern Introduction Using Convex Optimization: A Weaker Notion of Strong Convexity and the Online Newton Step

-Note how the proof and the algorithm mirror what we did for FTRL with strongly convex losses in Section~\ref{sec:ftrl_strongly}.
+Note how the proof and the algorithm mirror what we did for \ac{FTRL} with strongly convex losses in Section~\ref{sec:ftrl_strongly}.

-\begin{remark} It is possible to generalize our Lemma of FTRL for proximal regularizers to hold in this generalized notion of strong convexity.
-This would allow to get exactly the same bound running FTRL over the original losses with regularizer $\psi(\bx)=\frac{\lambda}{2}\|\bx\|_2^2$. \end{remark}
+\begin{remark} It is possible to generalize Lemma~\ref{lemma:ftrl_strongly_1} to hold in this generalized notion of strong convexity.
+This would allow us to get exactly the same bound running \ac{FTRL} over the original losses with regularizer $\psi(\bx)=\frac{\lambda}{2}\|\bx\|_2^2$. \end{remark}

 Let's now see a practical instantiation of this idea.
-Consider the case that the sequence of loss functions we receive satisfy
+Consider the case that the sequence of loss functions we receive satisfies

 In words, \emph{we assume to have a class of functions that can be lower bounded by a quadratic that depends on the current subgradient}.
-Denoting by $A_t= \mu \bg_t \bg_t^\top$, we can use the above idea using
+In particular, these functions guarantee a minimal curvature only in the direction of (any of) their subgradients.
+Denoting by $\bA_t= \mu \bg_t \bg_t^\top$, we can use the above idea using

 Hence, the update rule would be